VOLUNTEER with us at sanctuary at sho

 POSITIONS

-1. Why are you interested in working at our duck sanctuary?
+1. Why are you interested in volunteering at our duck sanctuary?

 2. Do you have any conditions that could interfere with the performance of the job?